 - 9.15 All pay decisions will be subject to a moderation process.
-Within this school moderation will be undertaken by; (add, delete or amend as appropriate) - All appraisal documentation and associated pay decisions will be reviewed by the Head of School, prior to being submitted to the Governing Body for formal approval.
+Within a school moderation will be undertaken by; - All appraisal documentation and associated pay decisions will be reviewed by the Head of School, prior to being submitted to the Trust Board for formal approval.